The Switch.

 The $3 Trillion Switch is Issue 01 of Catalyst.

-The full quantified analysis - SRS-anchored sizing based on 6m consumer interviews in the UK, USA and Australia, is underpinned by $2.8 trillion of sales data over 5 years - is published in Catalyst, the GMS Institute's public research campaign.
+The full quantified analysis - SRS-anchored sizing based on 8m+ consumer interviews in the UK, USA and Australia, validated against $1.4 trillion of sales revenue data - is published in Catalyst, the GMS Institute's public research campaign.